Francisco Macías Nguema: Early rule

+After assuming power, Macías Nguema initially maintained a moderate policy and good relations with Spain, but within a year began to hold inflammatory, anti-European speeches and claimed that there were plots to overthrow him.
+His rival Bonifacio Ondó Edú then fled to Gabon.
+Relations with Spanish Deputy Prime Minister Luis Carrero Blanco had rapidly deteriorated.
+The coffers of the only two banks in the new country, the Banco Exterior de España and the Banco de Crédito, were emptied, meaning officials could not be paid.
+The country still lacked a national bank or its own currency, meaning the Spanish peseta had to be used, and according to the transition agreements with Spain, any biennial budgets approved for the territory prior to independence would need to be used, but Spain refused to honor its obligations.

-After assuming power, Macías Nguema began to hold inflammatory, anti-European speeches and claimed that there were plots to overthrow him.
-His rival Bonifacio Ondó Edu fled to Gabon.
-In March 1969, Macías Nguema arrested his own foreign minister on treason charges and executed him by defenestrating him.
-Edu was also captured and brought back to Equatorial Guinea, where he and several other senior officials were killed at Black Beach.
-The Spanish government subsequently organized the evacuation of all its citizens, while the British ambassador described the Equatoguinean capital as being in a state of total chaos.
-At this point, Macías Nguema still recognized his mental instability and again sought help.
+In March 1969, Macías Nguema arrested his own foreign minister and political rival, Atanasio Ndongo Miyone, on treason charges, and killed him by defenestrating him.
+Macías then took photographs of Ndongo dying on the street, later showing the album to Newsweek correspondent John Barnes.
+Ondó Edú was also captured and brought back to Equatorial Guinea, where he and several other senior officials were killed at Black Beach.
+Macías Nguema then accused Spain of creating an economic blockade by refusing to acknowledge obligations under the transition agreements, declaring he would not abide by the 1968 Constitution that had been "imposed" on the country by Spain and which he opposed.

+He started travelling the country, encouraging his followers to fight against the Spanish, provoking a diplomatic crisis, also ordering the confiscation of all weapons possessed by Spaniards in the country and demanding they abandon all property they owned there.
+The Spanish government subsequently organized the evacuation of all its citizens (roughly 7,500) and all its Civil Guard forces, while the British ambassador described the Equatoguinean capital as being in a state of total chaos.

+At this point, Macías Nguema still recognized his own mental instability, and again sought help.
 After assuming the presidency, he made a secret trip to Barcelona and visited a psychiatrist for help.
-Although little was known about what advice the Spanish expert gave Macías Nguema, Kenyon argued that the treatment appeared to have failed considering the President's subsequent development.
-Macías Nguema also persisted in consuming large amounts of drugs.
-On Christmas Eve 1969, he had 186 suspected dissidents executed in the national football stadium in Malabo.
-While the executions were going on, amplifiers played Mary Hopkin's song "Those Were the Days".
-150 were shot or hanged with the remaining 36 being ordered to dig ditches in which they were buried up to their necks and eaten alive by red ants over the next few days.
+Although little was known about what advice the Spanish expert gave Macías Nguema, Kenyon argued that the treatment appeared to have failed, considering the president's subsequent development.
+Macías Nguema persisted in consuming large amounts of drugs.

+On Christmas Eve 1969, Macías Nguema had 186 alleged dissidents executed inside the national football stadium in Malabo, as amplifiers in the stadium played Mary Hopkin's song "Those Were the Days", which was supposedly one of the dictator's favorite songs.
+150 of them were shot or hanged, with the remaining 36 being ordered to dig ditches, in which they were subsequently buried up to their necks and eaten alive by red ants over the next few days.

+In 1971, he began forcing the entire population to undergo daily military training with a wooden rifle.